Frank Crawford

-Frank Crawford (March 12, 1870 – November 25, 1963) was an American college football coach, lawyer, and law professor.
-He served as the first full-time head football coach at both Michigan and Nebraska, and also coached Wisconsin, Baker, and Texas for single seasons.
+Francis Bemis Crawford Jr. (March 12, 1870 – November 25, 1963) was an American college football player and coach, lawyer, and law professor.
+He served as the first full-time head football coach at both Michigan and Nebraska, and also coached at Baker and Texas for single seasons.
 Crawford attended Yale University and served as a lawyer in Nebraska and France following his retirement from football.
 He was a professor of law at Creighton College of Law from 1906 to 1913.

 Early years

 Crawford was born in 1870 at Colebrook, New Hampshire.
 He was the son of Francis B. Crawford, a starch manufacturer and state legislator, and Susan J. (Randall) Crawford.
 He attended preparatory school at St. Johnsbury Academy in St. Johnsbury, Vermont.
 He enrolled at Yale University, receiving his Bachelor of Arts degree in 1891.
 Sources are at odds over whether or not Crawford played football for the Yale Bulldogs football team.
 According to the University of Nebraska web site, Crawford was "a member of the dominant Yale teams of the mid-1880s."
 The Michigan Daily also reported that Crawford played football at Yale "for several years."
 However, the University of Michigan web site notes that "Yale archivists found no evidence that he played varsity football" and concludes that Crawford "may have played some football while a Bulldog, but definitely did not win a varsity letter."